-About 11 years ago, colleagues and I organized this civilian-sector, voluntary network that tries to address the unmet medical and mental health needs of active duty military personnel.
+About 15 years ago, colleagues and I organized this civilian-sector, voluntary network that tries to address the unmet medical and mental health needs of active-duty military personnel.
 As you know, this group of people is at high risk of suicide (currently averaging about one per day) and a variety of physical and mental health problems deriving from their military experiences.

+As we are upon a new year, our vision to offer quality and accessible healthcare services remain our top priority.
+We have had the pleasure and privilege of working with a myriad of physicians, psychologists, psychiatrists, social workers, mental health counselors, and psychotherapists as in-network providers.
+Very few has stayed around, and many have kindly moved to other pursuits.
+Unfortunately, due to personal health crises, family-related health concerns, unexpected challenges in professional work life, and other reasonable circumstances inhibiting commitment and availability, our innetwork provider population has not surpassed three.
+What we are asking, humbly, is to consider sharing your professional expertise and clinical field experience to this organization whose mission and duty is to support underserved, inadequately treated military community members.
 We're having a continuing increase in referrals, but unfortunately three of our regular volunteer women therapists have needed to take leaves of absence due to serious health reasons that they or their family members are experiencing.
 In addition, a fourth volunteer needs to take a leave due to unexpected challenges of his practice, partly related to his work with members of the Orlando, Florida, community after the shootings there.